malgamves/RESTful-API/README.md

-# Simple-API
+# RESTful-API
-Simple API to query data from an online MongoDB database.
+API to query data from a MongoDB database.

 The MongoDB datbase uses data from the `individuals.json.gz` file cointaned in the SummerOfCodeImages [repository](https://github.com/FreeUKGen/SummerOfCodeImages/tree/master/freecen_subset/data).